-Signs that the recruiter is selling you the job can include the perks of the job, company benefits, how nice other employees are, how nice the environment is to work in etc.
+Signs that the recruiter is selling you the job can include the job’s perks, company benefits, how nice other employees are, how nice the environment is to work in, etc.

 Most people- even recruiters, sometimes forget that an interview is a two-way process.
-While the recruiter is interviewing you for the role, you should also use this opportunity to see if the company, environment, culture, and staff are the right fit for you too.
+While the recruiter is interviewing you for the role, you should also use this opportunity to see if the company, environment, culture, and staff are the right fit.

-Note that if they give a detailed and convincing response they are likely trying to spark your interest.
-If they quickly list some responses without much effort they may not want to waste time selling you a role they already decided you won’t get.
+Note that they are likely trying to spark your interest if they give a detailed and convincing response.
+If they quickly list some responses without much effort, they may not want to waste time selling you a role they already decided you won’t get.

 4. You were given a company tour

-If the interviewer took the time to take you around the company, it’s likely they were trying to sell you the role.
+If the interviewer took the time to take you around the company, they were likely trying to sell you the role.
 Linking back to the sign above.

-If at some point during the interview you were asked what you thought of the company, it’s a good indication that the recruiter is trying to gauge if you’re interested in accepting the role.
+If you were asked what you thought of the company at some point during the interview, it’s a good indication that the recruiter is trying to gauge if you’re interested in accepting the role.
 They may even be so direct to ask where else you are interviewing.
-If this happened, they are certainly considering you for the position and may be worried you have a better offer elsewhere.
+If this happened, they are certainly considering you for the position and maybe worried you have a better offer elsewhere.

 5. Job specifics were spoken about

-If your interviewer discussed your particular expertise, and envisioned with you how it would be used on future projects, developments and company plans then you’re probably a top contender for the position.
+If your interviewer discussed your particular expertise and envisioned with you how you would use it on future projects, developments, and company plans, then you’re probably a top contender for the position.

 It’s not likely that an interviewer would go into the intimate details of the role if you weren’t a serious candidate for the role.
-Like we mentioned above, the interviewer is likely envisioning you in the role and want to check with you your capability of taking on the role.
+As mentioned above, the interviewer is likely envisioning you in the role and wants to check with you about your capability to take on the role.

 6. You were introduced to the wider team

-If you met the wider team then this could be either a tactic to get team feedback on the first impressions of you.
-Or otherwise as a way to sell you the role.
+If you met the wider team, this could be either a tactic to get team feedback on the first impressions of you.
+Or otherwise, as a way to sell you the role.

-The good news is, if the recruiter is using the wider team to give them feedback on you, it’s likely you’ve impressed the recruiter and you’re a very strong candidate.
+The good news is, if the recruiter is using the wider team to give them feedback on you, you’ve likely impressed the recruiter, and you’re a strong candidate.